- disaggregate (separate) and define sex, gender and orientation

 Contemporary social scientists approach sex, gender and orientation as three separate, yet interconnected, components (Butler 1990).
-This perspective emerged from social research in the 20th century which began to challenge prevailing assumptions that correlated biological sex with specific gender identities and sexual orientations.
+This perspective emerged from social research in the 20th century which began to challenge prevailing assumptions that correlated biological and binary sex categories with specific gender identities and sexual orientations.
 American psychoanalyst Robert Stoller was among the first to change the way the social sciences approached sex, gender and sexuality in his book, Sex and Gender (1968).
 In his investigation, Stoller relied on ethnographic interviews to develop a new approach that separated biological sex from gender identity formation and sexual arousal.
 According to Stoller, gender identity is not only influenced by biological and hormonal influences, it is also informed by sex assignment at birth as well as environmental and psychological influences.
 Although contemporary approaches to gender research have developed more nuanced approaches to biological sex and gender identity (see Butler below), Stoller’s research opened the door for new social and philosophical perspectives on sex, gender and orientation.

 Theoretical arguments such as Stoller’s were largely informed by early anthropological research on sex and gender which had already offered evidence that challenged prevailing ideologies that sex and gender were universal categories shared cross-culturally.
 Margaret Mead was among the first anthropologists to identify variation in gender roles and gender ideologies.
 In her books, Sex and Temperament in Three Primitive Societies (1935) and Male and Female (1949), Mead relied on ethnographic information from three social groups in New Guinea to show cross-cultural variation in male and female roles as well as differences in ideas about femininity and masculinity.
-Small-scale variation among three closely related social groups called for a greater look at cross-cultural variation world-wide.
-As a result, anthropological approaches to sex, gender and orientation necessitate the disaggregation of the three components.
+Small-scale variation among three closely related social groups located on a single small island called for a greater look at cross-cultural variation world-wide.
+As a result, contemporary anthropological approaches to sex, gender and orientation necessitate the disaggregation of the three components.

-The Argentinian drama film below, XXY (2007), portrays the cultural dilemma faced the parents of a sexually ambiguous child born with XXY chromosomes.
+The Argentinian drama film below, XXY (2007), portrays the cultural dilemma facing the parents of a sexually ambiguous child born with XXY chromosomes.
 It dramatizes their struggle to accept their child for the way the child was born while facing social alienation of intersexuality within a cultural system that is strictly based on a binary, male-female, sex categorization for humans.

+In Albania, biological females who assume the gender roles of men are referred to as Sworn Virgins.
+Watch this National Geographic documentary to learn more.
 The third gender in Thailand is referred to as Kathoey.
-The film, Beautiful Boxer (2007), is based on the true story of Nong Tom, a kathoey who became an internationally recognized boxer.
+The film, Beautiful Boxer (2007), is based on the true story of Nong Tom, a whole struggled to balance his role as kathoey with his growing notoriety as an internationally recognized boxer.

 Gender Role Theories